valentinpetrov420/questlog/README.md

 - Firestore offline persistence to reduce refresh traffic.
 - Parent node updatedAt propagation when children are mutated.
+- Expand tests to more than just utility functions.
+- CI:
+    - typecheck
+    - lint
+    - tests

 ## Features

-- Guest Mode that doesn't require a google login to use the site's UI, but google login still required for cross-device persistance.
+- More node types.
+- Guest Mode data to Firebase data migration on login.

 ## DevPanel